Technology Imagined – Home Page

 For me Steampunk art captures a world of fantasy where technology and artistry are much closer together.
 It’s iconography is set in an era, the late 1800’s to early 1900’s, when science and art had not drifted as far apart as they have today.
 It is a fantasy filled with gadgets and machines.
 Not all of these are practical, but they stir the imagination.
 The best of them are identifiable and their mode of operation discernable.
 We can imagine using them or working with them.
 To me just sticking a gear on the side of an object doesn’t make it Steampunk, though I may be guilty of this from time to time.
 The gear, at least, has to look like it does something important for the operation of the object, then it is Steampunk.

 This is my art.
-It started when I decided to make a Steampunk themed family room.
+It started when I decided to make a Steampunk themed living room.
 I made both art pieces for display and functional pieces like lamps, speaker boxes etc. Well, I really enjoyed making these things and started to run out of places to put them.
 So I thought maybe I would just share the images with others who might appreciate them.